A Team Approach to Care

 Urinary Diversions

-When bladder biopsy reveals aggressive (high grade) or invasive (into bladder muscle) bladder cancer, more aggressive treatment is required.
-This often includes bladder cancer surgery.
-The standard treatment involves surgical removal of the bladder (termed cystectomy) and urinary diversion to restore urine drainage.
+When a bladder biopsy indicates aggressive (high grade) or invasive (into bladder muscle) bladder cancer, the situation calls for more intensive treatment.
+This typically entails bladder cancer surgery, which commonly involves surgically removing the bladder (referred to as cystectomy) and implementing urinary diversion to reestablish proper urine drainage.

 Ileal Conduit: